The Inward Investment and International Taxation Review: Mexico

 Likewise, Mexico's DTAs usually contain the rule of determining the taxable income of the PE as if it were a separate independent entity operating at arm's length.

-A few DTAs follow some aspects of the UN Model Double Taxation Convention (i.e., those with India and Hong Kong) and will allow a continuing presence in a source country to render services to be constitutive of a PE.
+A few DTAs follow some aspects of the United Nations Model Double Taxation Convention (i.e., those with India and Hong Kong) and will allow a continuing presence in a source country to render services to be constitutive of a PE.
 However, it is questionable whether this premise for a PE can be derived from the MITL's own PE rules to start with, although the tax authorities have taken up such positions on a number of occasions in the past.

 Case of maquiladoras

 Under both the MITL and the DTA with the United States, when an agent different from an independent agent transforms an inventory of goods owned by the non-resident utilising assets also owned by the non-resident, a PE is deemed to arise.
-Specifically, the PE is deemed to exist when the economic and legal conditions existing in the relationship between the two parties is different to that which would be carried out by two independent parties.
+Specifically, the PE is deemed to exist when the economic and legal conditions existing in the relationship between the two parties are different to that which would be carried out by two independent parties.

 Safe harbour rules exist in the MITL according to which even in these cases no PE shall be deemed to arise if either of the following two requisites are met: that the taxable profit be at least 6.5 per cent of costs and expenses, or 6.9 per cent of the value of most assets used to carry on the activity; and that an advanced pricing agreement be obtained from the tax authorities regarding the maquiladora's consideration.
+However, it is expected this possibility will be eliminated as of 2022.

 Among other requirements and restrictions, the current rules also require that at least 30 per cent of the assets used be owned by the non-resident or a related party, and that the maquiladora obtain its income exclusively from the transformation of the non-resident's inventory.